This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Easy assembly with labeled parts
+• Simple assembly with clearly labeled parts.

 Cons